Who can apply for a course at ETPS?

 When do the courses start?

-Class A and B courses begin in December.
-Students on the bridging course will start in May or June, depending on their previous experience and training.
+Class A and B courses plus the Systems course will begin in January 2019.
+Students on a bridging course will start in May or June, depending on their previous experience and training.

 How many students are on each course?